0Standing0Man0/AI-Job-Interviewer/README.md

     python Code/app.py
     ```

-3. Find "Running on http://127.0.0.1:PORT_NUMBER" in the terminal and open it in your web browser
+3. Find "Running on http://127.0.0.1:PORT_NUMBER" in the terminal and open it in your web browser.

 4. Follow the instructions on the screen to answer the HR questions.
-The system will analyze your posture and communication skills and display your score
+The system will analyze your posture and communication skills and display your score.